Can a psychologist’s broad training help any client, regardless of their suffering?

 This online course will provide you with immediate solutions to manage your anxiety, despair and anger, and, coupled with proven communication tools, will transmute your despair so you become a powerful voice for veganism.

-REGISTER your details to be contacted when it’s released October 2016.
+REGISTER your details to be contacted when it’s released in early 2017.

 - Dealing with the Grief of What You Know.